PeteIG/PRB_Portfolio/README.md

 + #### Navigation
     - Positioned at the top of the page.
-    - Contains personal logo on the left side.
+Contains a personal logo on the left side.
     - Contains navigation links on the right side:
-        * HOME - leads to the home page where users can learn about me and see project/experience examples.
+HOME - this leads to the home page where users can learn about me and see project/experience examples.
         * BIO - leads to the biography page where users can read my bio.
-        * CONTACT - leads to the contact form page where users can fill out the form in order to get in touch with me.
+        * CONTACT - leads to the contact form page where users can fill out the form to get in touch with me.
-    - The links have animated hover effect.
+    - The links have an animated hover effect.
     - The navigation is clear and easy to understand for the user.

     - The navigation bar is responsive:
-        * On desktop: navigation bar includes the logo and the main navigation links.
+On the desktop: the navigation bar includes the logo and the main navigation links.
         * On mobile devices:
             - navigation bar with the logo on the left, and a hamburger menu implemented on the right side of the navigation bar.
-            - When the hamburger menu is clicked, there is dropdown menu with the links in the same order.
+            - When the hamburger menu is clicked, there is a dropdown menu with the links in the same order.

 + ### Home Page